-- a.
-Onsite Team Selection: Onsite evaluations provide the onsite team with the opportunity to independently evaluate the information submitted in the institution's Self-Evaluation Report and gather additional facts for DEAC.
+- A. On-site Team Selection: On-site evaluations allow the on-site team to independently evaluate the information submitted in the institution's Self-Evaluation Report and gather additional facts for DEAC.
 Once the evaluators are selected, their names are submitted to the institution.
-The institution may object, with an adequate reason, to a specific evaluator and request that another evaluator be chosen. - b.
-Function of the Onsite Team: The onsite evaluation provides an opportunity for evaluators to meet with key staff members, faculty/instructors, principal managers, outside accountants, governing board members, and Advisory Council members and it is vital they are present or available during the evaluation.
-The evaluators verify the institution is meeting its mission and can demonstrate successful student achievement.
-[Accreditation Handbook Page 17] [D.6.
-Undergoing an Onsite Visit Page 1]
+The institution may object, with an adequate reason, to a specific evaluator and request that another evaluator be chosen. - B. Function of the On-site Team: The on-site evaluation provides an opportunity for evaluators to meet with key staff members, faculty/instructors, principal managers, outside accountants, governing board members, and Advisory Council members, and it is vital that these individuals be present or available during the evaluation.
+The evaluators verify that the institution is meeting its mission and can demonstrate successful student achievement.

-The onsite evaluators' reports document whether the institution is meeting or exceeding all DEAC Accreditation Standards.
-The Chair's Report is provided to the institution for response and both the Chair's Report and the institution's response are submitted to the Commission for review. do not make recommendations to DEAC as to the overall approval or disapproval of the institution's application for accreditation.
-[Accreditation Handbook - Page 18]
+The on-site evaluators' reports document whether the institution is meeting or exceeding all DEAC Accreditation Standards.
+The Chair's Report is provided to the institution for response, and both the Chair's Report and the institution's response are submitted to the Commission for review.

-- c.
-Onsite Evaluators: In selecting evaluators for onsite evaluations, the Director of Accreditation considers the nature of the institution being reviewed for compliance with DEAC Accreditation Standards, the methods of operation unique to the institution, the nature of the program(s) offered, and the expertise and past evaluation experience of the evaluator. - The number of onsite evaluators is determined by the size of the institution, but generally includes: - o a Chair; - o an Education Evaluator; - o a Business Evaluator; - o a Subject Specialist for each subject area;
+- C. On-site Evaluators: In selecting evaluators for on-site evaluations, the Director of Accreditation considers the nature of the institution being reviewed for compliance with DEAC Accreditation Standards, the methods of operation unique to the institution, the nature of the program(s) offered, and the expertise and past evaluation experience of the evaluator. - The number of on-site evaluators is determined by the size of the institution, but the teams generally includes: - o a Chair: - o an education evaluator; - o a business evaluator; - o a subject specialist for each subject area; - o a DEAC staff member; and - o state or federal agency observers (invited).

-- o a DEAC Staff Member an Observer for the Commission; and [Accreditation Handbook Page 16] - o State or Federal Agency Observers (invited). - Each evaluator develops a comprehensive picture of the institution's operations before the onsite evaluation by completing a thorough review of the Self-Evaluation Report, Exhibits, and answers questions on the appropriate rating form. - The Chair of the onsite team is responsible for the completion of the onsite evaluation in accordance with the Commission's processes and procedures and assures that each evaluator completes his/her tasks during the onsite evaluation. - A DEAC staff member observer will accompany accompanies the onsite team throughout the onsite evaluation to assure objectivity, impartiality, uniformity, interpretation of standards, adherence to established procedures, and serve as a liaison between the onsite team and the Commission.
+- Before the on-site evaluation, each evaluator develops a comprehensive picture of the institution's operations by completing a thorough review of the Self-Evaluation Report and Exhibits and answers questions on the appropriate rating form. - The Chair of the on-site team is responsible for the completion of the onsite evaluation in accordance with the Commission's processes and procedures and assures that each evaluator completes his/her tasks during the on-site evaluation. - A DEAC staff member accompanies the on-site team throughout the on-site evaluation to assure objectivity, impartiality, uniformity, interpretation of standards, and adherence to established procedures and to serve as a liaison between the on-site team and the Commission.